 Each subsection is different between the ACT and SAT.
 Both tests having essay writing optional, and both have reading and math, but there are more differences than similarities.

 There are many differences in the math sections on the ACT and SAT.
 The first difference is the weight of the math section.
 The SAT math score is half of the total score, whereas the ACT is a quarter of the total score.
 ACT math tests more advanced math topics like matrices, logarithms, and trigonometry.
-The SAT math requires logic and the ability to solve riddles because the phrasing is unlike a student may see in class.
+The SAT math requires logic and the ability to solve riddles because the phrasing is unlike what a student may see in class.

 The SAT math test has two sections.
 One portion is math, no calculator, 25 minutes for 20 questions.
 Another part is the math calculator, 55 minutes, 38 math questions.
 Some of the questions are multiple-choice, where others require you to give a numerical answer.
 You get more time, a reference/formula sheet, and only four answers to choose from.
 It is easier than the ACT math.